rwaldron/tc39-notes/es8/2017-03/mar-23.md

 YK: I found the operations that JodaTime and Java 8 have some footguns that I would like to avoid.

-BT: Sure, but it seems like there's a lot of alignmnet.
+BT: Sure, but it seems like there's a lot of alignment.
 Seems like this is a good path.
 We're not just copying everything.
 We'll be intentionally copying just some semantics.

 YK: I don't think tie-breaking without some thought is good.